 - Support efforts to diversify energy sources and reduce overall costs of utilities to maintain a level of competitiveness for the region.

-- Advocate on behalf of smart environmental policies that will have a direct impact on our island communities, including legislation relative to resiliency, transportation options and the banning of plastic bags/straws that adversely impact the Bay and the economic activities associated with ocean communities.
+- Advocate on behalf of smart environmental policies that will have direct impact on our island communities, including legislation relative to resiliency, transportation options and banning of plastic bags/straws that adversely impact the Bay and the economic activities associated with ocean communities.

 - Promote education and workforce development opportunities for the broader business community through state and philanthropic resources.
-Partner with Working Cities, East Bay CAP and Skills for RI in helping to align business employment needs with the hiring of a local skilled workforce.

 - Offer Job Bank and Job Fair for employers and individuals seeking work.